kartFr/Auto-Animation-Reuploader/README.md

 # info

-Roblox animation reuploader using Roblox plugins and python very bare bones pray when you use it also some animations just fail to upload idk why
+Roblox animation reuploader using Roblox plugins and python

+not coded very well pray when you use it also some animations just fail to upload idk why